savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

     **Your code cannot be good without being accessible and if it's not accessible, it's probably hiding something more.**

 ## Perspectives

+This training is already coming to a close. - If you are doing this training collectively, you are not *quite yet* finished as their is still two modules awaiting you. -

+We dearly hope it was somewhat useful to you.
+We felt that their is a lack of resources that goes into highly technical details while reflecting on them through a systemic gaze and placing empathy as a core element of decision making.
+We tried our best to provide a training that helped move FOSS in this direction.
+As we said multiple time, we are not experts, only people trying to help.
+If you have expertise on those topics and felt like those resources were useful, **please contribute**.
+If not, you can still [star the repository](https://github.com/Page-and-Maxence/accessibility-and-inclusiveness).
+If you have any question, feel free to contact us.

 ## Bibliography & useful resources